Want to be a WHSP Science Sister?

 In order to be considered for one of our programs, the following online forms must be submitted: a student application (with personal statement) and a parent/guardian support form.
 After all applications are carefully reviewed, selected applicants will be invited to attend the program.

 Oncofertility is a new discipline that bridges oncology and reproductive medicine in order to discover and apply new fertility preservation options for young patients with fertility-threatening diseases or treatments.
-The Oncofertility Summer Academy (OSA) is a one-week summer program offering a sequence of challenging, thematic workshops that allow high school girls to explore the fields of reproductive science, cancer biology and oncofertility.
-The Oncofertility Summer Academy students work closely with the Woodruff Lab and the Shah Group at Northwestern University.
+The Oncofertility Science Academy (OSA) is a one-week summer program offering a sequence of challenging, thematic workshops that allow high school girls to explore the fields of reproductive science, cancer biology and oncofertility.
+The OSA students work closely with the Woodruff Lab at Northwestern University.

 The Infectious Disease Summer Academy (IDSA) is one-week summer program designed to engage high school girls to explore basic science, clinical and public health, and career options in the areas of infectious disease and microbiology.